 Old Dominion University and UnitedHealthcare provide plan options.
-The annual rate is $2,075 for students, spouses, or dependents.
+The annual rate is $2,295 for students, spouses, or dependents.
 The deductible is $250 with maximum out-of-pocket expenses of $4,000 and 20% coinsurance.
 Prescription drug copays are $30, $40, and $50 for Tiers 1, 2, and 3.
+Mail-order prescriptions are offered at a slightly-reduced cost.
 Office visits are subject to a $20 copay, and medical emergencies are subject to a $100 copay (waived if admitted to a hospital).
 In-network coverage is 80%, and of course, qualified medical expenses are covered at 100%.
 The ODU Student Health Center provides primary care treatment along with many other services.

 Each student has different needs, budgets and benefit wish lists.
 To ensure you are receiving the benefits you must have (at the best price, of course), simply review the quotes you receive from this website to determine which policy is the best to apply for.
 We provide free assistance, or you can use our online information and apply directly for coverage.
 Generally, dependents under age 26 may remain on their parent's plan.